sunfounder/pidog/docs/source/python/py_0_calibrate.rst

 2. Calibrate the PiDog
 =============================

-Due to possible deviations during PiDog installation or limitations of the servos themselves, some servo angles may be slightly tilted, so you can calibrate them.
+It is recommended that you calibrating the Pidog after assembling it.
+The servo angle will be tilted due to possible deviations during assembly or limitations of the servo itself, so you can get the servo to a perfect state by calibrating it, usually the calibration angle is -5~5°.

+But if the deviation angle is too big, you still have to go back to :ref:`py_servo_adjust` to set the servo angle to 0°, and then follow the instructions to reassemble the Pidog.

 Of course you can skip this chapter if you think the assembly is perfect and doesn't require calibration.